The streaming file sink writes incoming data into buckets. Given that the incoming streams can be unbounded,

-The file size reached 1 GB (after writing the last record)
+The file size has reached 1 GB (after writing the last record)

-Bulk-encoded sinks are created similarly to the row-encoded ones but here instead of
+Bulk-encoded sinks are created similarly to the row-encoded ones, but instead of

-specifying an Encoder we have to specify BulkWriter.Factory.
+specifying an Encoder, we have to specify a BulkWriter.Factory.

-The BulkWriter logic defines how new elements added, flushed and how the bulk of records
+The BulkWriter logic defines how new elements are added and flushed, and how a batch of records